tutorial

 2. Choose a tool from our recommendation framework

-3. Build your first workflow following the steps above
+3. Build a first workflow following the steps above

-4. Share your results with your team to build momentum
+4. Share your results with the team to build momentum

 For tool-specific rankings, see our Best Workflow Automation Tools 2026 and Best Integration Platforms 2026 guides.